hellomouse/look-okay/docs/getting-started/browser-support.md

 ---

-[TODO ACTUALLY TEST]
+## What Browsers Does it Support?

-Should work in all modern browsers. **Look-okay does not support any version of IE.**
+Look-okay works in all modern browsers.
+We use normalize.css for CSS resets and autoprefixer for vendor-specific prefixes to maintain compatability.
+Some of the newer features such as grid and flexbox may not behave well in much older browser versions.

-Look-okay uses normalize.css for CSS resets and [todo: prefix vendor stuff]
+**We do not support any version of IE.**